httpie/cli/README.rst

-Any of these except ``Host`` can be overwritten and some of them unset.
+Any of these can be overwritten and some of them unset (see bellow).